 This got me thinking on how this flywheel effect as a concept can be applied to email marketing programs (because as an entrepreneur, running companies, I thought about this a bit differently…)

 So here it is… the flywheel model for an email program:

-- Attract – Incentive to get new subscribers and signups
+- Attract – Incentive to get new subscribers

-- Delight – Think long term and don’t oversell (avoid list fatigue and/or churn)
+- Delight – Think long-term and don’t oversell (avoid list fatigue and/or churn)

-- Retention – Offer value and maintain engagement
+- Retention – Maintain interest and engagement

 - Convert = Revenue